 As my previous rant stated, if headhunters actually READ the resumes, then they’d know that I’m simply not going to move for a new job.
-Now, granted, if they tried to entice me away to my dream job utilizing all of my skills with some ridiculous sum of money, moving expenses, hiring bonus, stock options, etc., then yeah sure maybe I’d consider moving, but let’s face it, it’s not the year 2000.
-But when some joker Emails me who clearly hasn’t even *read* my resume, that’s way worse.
+Now, granted, if they tried to entice me away to my dream job utilizing all of my skills with some ridiculous sum of money, moving expenses, hiring bonus, stock options, etc., then yeah sure maybe I’d consider moving, but let’s face it, it’s not 2000, that era has long since ended.
+But when some joker Emails me who clearly hasn’t even read my resume, that’s way worse.

 Dear Ian Douglas,